Blog-Reference and Blog-Reference

 Politics is about the realization of the Good Society.
 This presupposes an idea of what the Good Society is and the practical capacity to make things happen.
 In very general terms, the political sphere is about values and action, and the crucial distinction is between good/bad or better/worse.
 Science is about knowledge and the crucial distinction is between true/false with truth unequivocally defined by material and formal consistency.

 That much is clear after more than 200 years: economics is a failed science.
-The four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and ALL got the foundational concept of the subject matter ― profit ― wrong.
+The major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and ALL got the foundational concept of the subject matter ― profit ― wrong.

 So, this is the situation: economists dabble in politics where they have, to begin with, NO legitimate business.
 Worse, economists’ policy guidance has NO sound scientific foundations at all.
 This starts with Adam Smith/Karl Marx and ends with current orthodox and heterodox economics.
 MMT is NO exception.